pragmarb/pragma-operation/README.md

-Since Pragma::Operation is built on top of [Interactor](https://github.com/collectiveidea/interactor), you should consult its documentation for the basic usage of operations; the rest of this section only covers the features provided specifically by Pragma::Contract.
+Since Pragma::Operation is built on top of [Interactor](https://github.com/collectiveidea/interactor), you should consult its documentation for the basic usage of operations; the rest of this section only covers the features provided specifically by Pragma::Operation.

 ### Handling errors